If you really care about your coffee, then you are going to want an answer on how to keep coffee beans fresh after opening.

 You can place these in your shoes, gym bag, bedroom drawers, under your car seat or anywhere else that may need some deodorising.

-Sometimes the packaging you originally brought your coffee beans in is not the best option to leave them in, so transfer into better packaging.
+Sometimes the packaging you originally brought your coffee beans in is not the best option to leave them in, so transfer them into better packaging.

 For best results consume your coffee within the first 30 days of its roasting date, and when buying whole bean coffee, only grind what you need.